PopradiArpad/learn-js/paradigms/oop-and-fp.md

 you need a class to have an object just for the sake of the language not by a the necessity of the domain.

-## Problems with Object Orientation
+# Problems with Object Orientation
 are arise if it's not combined with Functional Programming.
 If it concentrates too heavy on states forgetting the danger of shared states: possibly unprovable code.

-### 'Prefer Composition over Inheritance'
+## 'Prefer Composition over Inheritance'
 Composition is the loosest reusing mechanism: it uses an other object intern.
-That means it must know only the used part of its _interface_ and has not to represent it in front of the whole application.
+That means it must know only the used part of its _interface_ and has not to represent it in front of the whole application. __See Possible problems with inheritance__
+### Why is composition better than inheritance?
+* the composed element is private.
+In contrary the inherited base is public.
+* only the interface of the composed element is used.
+In contrary the inherited base is in the prototype chain: all its properties/methods can interfere with the base.

 ## Inheritance in JavaScript